pan-ga/nested-arrays/README.md

 > **We Do** what should the result be?

 ### Introduce Nested Arrays
-> **I DO** - We mentioned earlier that arrays can do inception and hold any type of data.
+> **I do** - We mentioned earlier that arrays can do inception and hold any type of data.

 ```javascript
 // Array Within Array Manipulation